kterusaki/slate/source/includes/lists/_objects.md

 A List is an object that can be created and customized by a User to represent Accounts (companies) or Contacts (people) in a process (such as a sales pipeline).
 Each list has various Fields (columns) associated with them.

 A List Item is a relationship within your lists and represented as a row in your SalesforceIQ list.
 Each List Item has values associated with the Fields (columns) called Field Values.
-For more information about List Items, go to this [section](#list-items)
+For more information about List Items, go to this [section](#list-items).

 A List can either be a Contact-based List or an Account-based List, but not both.
 Account-based Lists may have multiple Contacts (Points of Contact) associated with each List Item.
 Contact-based Lists may only have one Contact associated with each List Item.